Baptism is the first of the three sacraments of Christian initiation: Baptism – Confirmation – Eucharist.

 “Therefore, confess your sins to one another and pray for one another, that you may be healed.”
 (James 5:16)

 It is not expected from a disciple of Jesus to lie, cheat, hate, steal, having immoral or unethical behaviors, take advantage of the vulnerability of others, being unfair, being rude, and discriminating others by reason of their belief, race, language, culture or any other reason.
-These are some among many others behaviors, which are sinful because they show a great disrespect for God’s commandments and deny Jesus’ message.
+These are some, among many other behaviors, which are sinful because they show a great disrespect for God’s commandments and deny Jesus’ message.

 God’s mercy is the remedy for our sins.